 Schedule a yearly mammogram.
-If you’re 40+ you’re in the age range where you should absolutely be doing this yearly.
-If you have a family history of breast cancer you should start getting mammograms approximately 10 years prior to the age your family member was diagnosed.
+If you’re 40+ you’re in the age range where you should absolutely do this yearly.
+If you have a family history of breast cancer you should start getting mammograms 10 years prior to the age your family member was diagnosed.
 All it takes to do this is a call to your doctor and a quick appointment.
 Seriously.
 It’s that easy and could literally save your life.

-Give yourself a monthly self breast exam.
+Give yourself a monthly self-breast exam.
 An easy way to remember this is to “Feel It On The First.”
 I follow this Instagram account that posts reminders on the first of every month.
 You can also sign up for monthly breast health reminders here through one of my favorite organizations, Bright Pink.
 Early detection is HUGE.
 Catching cancer early can increase the 5-year survival rate to 90% depending on the stage you’re at when it’s detected.
 If you don’t know how to give a self-exam- Google it.
 There are a million tutorials online.
 Here’s one to help you get started: